HKU-BAL/Clair3-Trio/docs/trio/trio_training.md

 ## 1. Set variables

-The trio model utilizes phased alignment, phased alignments are required for training a trio model.
+The trio model requires phased alignments, which are necessary for training it.

-please use this [page](representation_unification_trio.md) to run phasing alignments in all your family samples.
+Please use this [page](representation_unification_trio.md) to run phasing alignments in all of your family samples.

-Note that all samples in the family should be phased before training.
+Note that all samples in the family should be phased before training to ensure the accuracy of the trio model.

 ```bash
 PARALLEL="[WHATSHAP_PATH]"                           # e.g. "parallel"